Machining with CNC Technology

 Machining Defined

-Machining is a process where material is removed from a larger piece of material to create a specific shape, similar to the art of sculpting.
+Machining is a process where material is removed from a larger piece of material to create a specific shape, similar to the art of carving or whittling.
 Machining is a very versatile manufacturing process that can handle quite the variety of materials.
 Utilizing CNC machine tools to make highly detailed cuts in non-metallic and metallic pieces used in a variety of industries including Oil, Aerospace, Automotive and Defense applications.
 CNC technology allows for efficient and precise fabrication of parts whether they are simple or more complex.

 Spin and draw tooling is machined from the optimal steel grade to ensure durability and cost efficiency, dependent on the material type and required tolerances.
 CAD softwares are available to assist in streamlining precision tool design and fabrication.
 Having an in-house CNC tooling library allows for quick transitions from design to production, minimizing lead time while maintaining accuracy.